-&lt;sup>3 Laws 2000, ch.
+3 Laws 2000, ch.
 490, art.
 4, § 22.

-The credit table is a function of the difference between Minnesota's three marginal rates, and the relationship between the brackets for single and married joint filers.
-The credit table enacted in 1999 was tied to the marginal tax rates in effect for 1999-5.5 percent, 7.25 percent, and 8.0 percent, with a 1.75 percentage point difference between the first and second rates, and a 0.75 percentage point difference between the second and third rates.
+The credit table is a function of the difference between Minnesota's three marginal rates and the relationship between the brackets for single and married joint filers.
+The credit table enacted in 1999 was tied to the marginal tax rates in effect for 1999-5.5 percent, 7.25 percent, and 8.0 percent, with a 1.75-percentage point difference between the first and second rates, and a 0.75-percentage point difference between the second and third rates.
 The 1999 law directed the Commissioner of Revenue to index the credit annually for inflation, just as the brackets are indexed annually.
 The 2000 omnibus tax law reduced the marginal tax rates to their current level (5.35 percent, 7.05 percent, and 7.85 percent) and adjusted the table to reflect a changed relationship between the rates.
-There is now a 1.7 percentage point difference between the first and second and third rates.
-The 2000 law also directed the commissioner to adjust the table as needed to reflect the relationship between the tax rates.
-This provision allows the marriage credit to automatically follow along with any future changes to the marginal rates.
-In 2001, the legislature enacted language proposed by the Department of Revenue replacing the credit table enacted in 1999 with the formula used in calculating the table.
+There is now a 1.7-percentage point difference between the first and second rates, and a 0.8-percentage point difference between the second and third rates.
+The 2000 law also directed the commissioner to adjust the table as needed to reflect the relationship between the tax rates.4 This provision allows the marriage credit to automatically follow along with any future changes to the marginal rates.
+In 2001, the legislature enacted language proposed by the Department of Revenue replacing the credit table enacted in 1999 with the formula used in calculating the table.5